Governorship of Phil Murphy: Clean energy

 In June 2019 Murphy revealed a draft Energy Master Plan, which envisions New Jersey as being 100% reliant on sustainable energy by 2050.
 An updated plan is intended to be released in 2025.

 In February 2022 he signed an executive order setting a goal of having 100% clean electricity by 2035, moving the target 15 year earlier.

 In January 2018, Murphy signed an executive order to revive subsidies for wind power in the state.
 In September 2018, the state began to solicit bids for projects off-shore.

 In June 2019, the state awarded a contract for Ocean Wind, a windfarm 15 miles off Atlantic City.

 Murphy set a goal of electrifying 400,000 homes and 20,000 commercial buildings by 2030.

 Murphy created the state's Storage Incentive Program, which will promote 2,000 MW of energy storage installations by 2030.

 Fracking, offshore drilling, and PennEast Pipeline

-Murphy is planning to make permanent a temporary ban on fracking in the state that has been in place since 2010.
+Murphy planned to make permanent a temporary ban on fracking in the state that had been in place since 2010.

-The Trump administration has proposed opening almost all federal waters to offshore drilling, including off the coast of the Jersey Shore, and dividing them into sections and auctioning leases to oil companies.
-The Murphy administration has joined 11 other East Coast states in expressing concern that the plan disregards "vital state interests, economies, and resources".
+The Trump administration had proposed opening almost all federal waters to offshore drilling, including off the coast of the Jersey Shore, and dividing them into sections and auctioning leases to oil companies.
+The Murphy administration had joined 11 other East Coast states in expressing concern that the plan disregards "vital state interests, economies, and resources".

-The Murphy administration opposes the condemnation state owned properties to construct the PennEast Pipeline.
+The Murphy administration opposed the condemnation state owned properties to construct the PennEast Pipeline.